-- The present Mokolo-Matimba water transfer will be doubled to 39.1 million m3 from the Mokolo Dam as Phase 1 of the water augmentation scheme. - The shortfall of 158 million m3 will be augmented as Phase 2 from the Crocodile River (West) catchment.
+- The present Mokolo-Matimba water transfer will be doubled to 39.1 million m3 from the Mokolo Dam as Phase 1 of the water augmentation scheme. - The shortfall of 158 million m3 (Scenario 9 estimate) will be augmented as Phase 2 from the Crocodile River (West) catchment.